limbo666/Mimic_For_KeyzPal/README.md

 # Mimic for KeyzPal (KeyzPal_Mimic)

-**KeyzPal_Mimic** is an ESP8266-based project that allows you to control an LED strip using UDP commands sent over a network.
+**KeyzPal_Mimic** is an ESP-based project that allows you to control an LED strip using UDP commands sent over a network.
 It is designed to mimic the behavior of a keyboard's Caps Lock, Num Lock, and Scroll Lock LEDs, but with an LED strip.

 ## Features